Silverman-Lab/mutt/README.md

 devtools::install_github("Silverman-Lab/totallia")
 ```

-For now since its still private, you will need a GITHUB personal access token which you can generate in Settings -> Developer settings -> Personal access token with at least the repo scope.
-Then...
+For now since its still private, you will need to follow one of the below methods:

+Generate a GITHUB personal access token.
+Generate in Settings -> Developer settings -> Personal access token with at least the repo scope.
+Then replace the below:

 ```r
 # In your R session directly: